+- Double elimination system

+- Swiss tournament system

-There are 24 qualified teams.
-Swiss tournament system with concluding knock-out phase.
+- Swiss tournament system with concluding knock-out phase.

-All teams who qualify for participation in the RoboCup SPL are participating in the competition are initially ranked using the Glicko system6 based on all available results from previous official RoboCup tournaments.
+All teams participating in the competition are initially ranked using the Glicko system5 based on all available results from previous official RoboCup tournaments.
 (New teams will be ranked equally below all previously competing teams.
 Teams that participated previously but did not participate in the previous year will be ranked above new teams but below teams that competed in the previous year.)
-The top 12 teams (by rank) will be Champions cup candidates and the remaining teams will be Challenge shield candidates.